Pavement Management Program (PMP) - City of Happy Valley

 Pavement Management Program (PMP)

 The City of Happy Valley has over 170 lane miles of roadway which totals to a value of almost $50 million dollars.
 This asset happens to be the largest asset owned and operated by the City of Happy Valley.
 It goes without saying that keeping these streets in good condition is very important.
-Not only for the safety of the traveling public but also from a infrastructure investment and maintenance standpoint.
+Not only for the safety of the traveling public but also from an infrastructure investment and maintenance standpoint.

 Presently, the City’s Pavement Management Program is broken up into two program categories Pavement Maintenance Project (Preventative Maintenance) & Pavement Reconstruction Project (Restoration).
 Pavement maintenance is a process of providing a surface treatment while pavement reconstruction provides a complete repaving solution.
 Lists of past projects can be found with the links at the bottom of this page.
 This year’s projects are listed directly below.